arsenemarzorati/arsenemarzorati.github.io/_pages/cv.md

 <FONT size="2pt">

 <ul>
-<li>Adimy M, Chekroun A, El Abdllaoui A, Marzorati A. *Discrete maturity and delay differential-difference model of hematopoietic cell dynamics with applications to acute myelogenous leukemia*.
+<li>Adimy M, Chekroun A, El Abdllaoui A, Marzorati A. <i> Discrete maturity and delay differential-difference model of hematopoietic cell dynamics with applications to acute myelogenous leukemia </i>.
 Journal of Biological Systems.
 (2022 Sep)</li>
-<li> Marzorati A, Turzi S. *Bifurcation analysis of spontaneous flows in active nematic fluids*.
+<li> Marzorati A, Turzi S. <i> Bifurcation analysis of spontaneous flows in active nematic fluids</i>.
 Journal of Physics A: Mathematical and Theoretical.
 (2023 Jul)</li>
 </ul>

 </FONT>